5 tips for recent paramedic graduates

-For those graduating this June, here are some things to remember as you transition from EMS student to EMS pro
+For those about to graduate from paramedic school here are some important things to remember as you transition from EMS student to EMS pro

-Becoming a paramedic is much more than passing a few tests and hanging a certificate.
+Becoming a paramedic is much more than passing a few tests and hanging a certificate on the wall.
 You are joining a proud industry with extremely high standards, and to be successful you need to prepare to be the best representative of your profession that you can possibly be.
 With that in mind, here are five tips to help you transition from EMS student to EMS professional.

-- Join state and national EMS professional organizations.
-The purpose of groups, like the National Association of EMTs and the Wisconsin EMS Association, is to advocate for and provide to EMS professionals.
+The purpose of groups, like the National Association of EMTs (NAEMT) and the Wisconsin EMS Association, is to advocate for and provide to EMS professionals.
 They will best do that if you are a participating member.

-- Participate in the worldwide EMS community.
-Establish an online presence through social networks, like EMS Connect and Facebook, that demonstrates your commitment to the profession.
+Establish an online presence through social networks, like Facebook and LinkedIn, that demonstrates your commitment to the profession.
 Connect with other professionals, ask questions, listen to the answers, and help advance the EMS profession with thoughtful and respectful contributions.

 Finally, you don't have an instructor or a preceptor looking out for you anymore.
 Nobody will ever care more about your safety than you care about your safety.
 Always look out for number one — yourself — to have a long and prosperous career.